Synopsis

 Who cares?

 Working memory has two limits: the amount of stuff you can store, and how long you can store it for.
 We can measure these limits in different people, and it turns out that they're strong predictors of scores on tests of general cognitive ability like IQ and SAT scores.
 Moreover, storage capacity and duration are disrupted in many developmental, learning, psychiatric, and neurological conditions that manifest at different times across the lifespan, and these disruptions tend to persist even when "classic" symptoms associated with these conditions are controlled through therapeutic interventions.
-This, in turn, can have a major impact on patients' educational attainment and overall quality-of-life.
-For example, it's hard to complete a list of complex tasks at work if you can only remember that list for a few seconds.
+That can have a major impact on patients' educational attainment and overall quality-of-life: it's hard to complete a list of tasks if you can only remember that it for a few seconds.

 Ok, so what do you do?